Attention: ADAPTIVE ATHLETE REGISTRATION IS LIMITED!

 - World T.E.A.M. will pay for double occupancy rooms (roommate) for Friday and Saturday nights only.

-- Through email communication, World T.E.A.M. will notify the athlete of the lodging reservation in late September or early October.
+- Through email communication, World T.E.A.M. will notify the athlete of the lodging reservation.

 - Athletes requiring single occupancy for medical reasons may request such lodging during the reservation process.
 These requests will be reviewed and are not guaranteed.
 Documentation may be requested.